Harpenden ran rampant with 6-1 derby day thrashing at home to Colney Heath

 “The only disappointment was conceding a goal”

-About Harpenden’s impressive home form, Michael Nathan was very pleased.
+About Harpenden’s impressive home form, Micky Nathan was very pleased.

 He said,